kekerocker/AhoyTestProject/README.md

 8.)
 Added Service to push notification every day at 6 AM.
 It would show your current location and what current temperature is outside.

-Didn't finished second task with providing weather info for a few days and more, because that api request is requiring subscription (I used openweather API).

 P.S.
-Didn't polished this app enough (for example I'm not checking if permission is not granted (when you disallow to share geolocation)) because I have a job to do, but I made almost all tasks.
+Didn't polished this app enough (for example I'm not checking if permission is not granted (when you disallow to share geolocation)) because I have a job to do, but I made all tasks.